AtifChy/zsh-mini-abbr/README.md

 # zsh-mini-abbr

-A minimal Zsh plugin for managing command and global abbreviations, inspired by fish shell's abbr.
+A minimal zsh plugin for creating regular and global abbreviations, inspired by fish shell's abbr.
 Easily register, expand, list, and remove abbreviations for faster command-line workflows.

 ## Features

-- Register command (`alias name=value`) and global (`alias -g name=value`) abbreviations
+- Register command (`alias name=command`) and global (`alias -g name=command`) abbreviations
 - Automatic expansion as you type
 - Simple commands to list, show, and remove abbreviations
 - Lightweight and dependency-free